JITHUMANOJ/Speech-App/README.md

 ## Prerequisites

-Make sure you have installe the following prerequisites on your development meachine Git - [Download & Install Git] (https://git-scm.com/downloads).
+Make sure you have installe the following prerequisites on your development meachine Git - [Download & Install Git](/https://git-scm.com/downloads).
 OSX and Linux machines typically have this already installed.

 The things you'll need in order to use the app and how to install them